A brand makes it possible to identify a product. It gives it a name and makes it differentiable by assigning identifiable properties.

 Brand Prestige Extension

-Brand prestige extension refers to as extending the brand image to a new product when it’s launched in a completely unrelated product category.
+Brand prestige extension refers to extending the brand image to a new product when it’s launched in a completely unrelated product category.
 For example, BMW, a known automobile brand, extended its brand prestige to the products it launched in the apparel industry and accessories (watches).

 Extension By Transfer Of Component